 If your dog has been definitively diagnosed with melanoma, he will have three treatment options.
 They include surgery, radiation, and chemotherapy.
 Radiation treatment is aimed at reducing the size of the tumor.
-Surgery involves trying to remove all of the tumor.
+Surgery involves trying to remove all of the tumors.
 If this isn’t possible, at least part of the tumor will be removed.

 Canine Melanoma Prognosis

 As mentioned earlier, canine melanoma is a very serious cancer.
-If the skin is affected, the prognosis of a meaningful recovery is very poor.
+If the skin is affected, the prognosis of meaningful recovery is very poor.
 If the eyes, mouth, or toes are affected, the situation is even more bleak.
 Even with treatment, the tumors may spread.
-Even if your dog receives successful treatment, the cancer may recur sometime in the future.
+Even if your dog receives successful treatment, cancer may recur sometime in the future.

 Canine Mast Cell Tumors